learn-co-curriculum/dsc-PEP8/README.md

 2. Vertically align continuation lines of code.
     1. This gets used for long functions, lists or conditionals

 Here are some examples using functions.
 Functions will be introduced formally in the future so don't worry if the syntax looks unfamiliar.
+Just keep in mind that there are style conventions associated with functions.
 Comments have been placed in the code to help guide understanding.

 ### Good Indentation: